eigerco/polka-storage/rfcs/006-delia-replication.md

 - **Status Aggregation:**
   The FE should display the status of all three proposals (either aggregated or individually) so that the user is aware of the overall replication progress.
 - **Error Handling:**
-  If one proposal fails while the others succeed, the client should clearly report the error and support a retry mechanism where it retries the failed storage provider 3 times, if all of them fail, Delia selects another storage provider at random, and repeats the process, aiming to ensure that the data is stored by 3 storage providers.
+  If one proposal fails while the others succeed, the client should clearly report the error and support a retry mechanism where it retries the failed storage provider 3 times, if all of them fail, Delia selects another storage provider (selecting the next one in line based on price), and repeats the process, aiming to ensure that the data is stored by 3 storage providers.

 ### Documentation